monarch-initiative/pyphetools/README.md

 ## PyPI

-We have installed the package in the Python Package Index (pypi) at [pyphentools](https://pypi.org/project/pyphetools/).
+We have made the package available in the Python Package Index (pypi) at [pyphetools](https://pypi.org/project/pyphetools/).